-About Guantanamo Bay campus
+About Columbia College-Guantanamo Bay

-Columbia College-Guantanamo was established in 2003 and began offering courses to students in January 2004.
+Columbia College-Guantanamo was established in 2003 and began offering courses to students in 2004.
 Today it continues to serve civilian and military adult learners in the area.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.